Bambam320/Fakeify/README.md

 6. The users profile is available in the upper right hand corner.
 The specifics about the user can be updated from the profile page.

-7. The Library page displays links that will display the users songs and their associated playlists, artists and albums in more detail.
+7. The Library page displays links that render the users songs, playlists, artists or albums in more detail.

 <!-- ## Installation